manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 array, so we should look for the number from the beginning.

 So, this is what we will do: we will check the numbers from the beginning one by one until we find a number that is larger than or equal to `x`.
-Here is an implementaion:
+Here is an implementation:

 ``` c
 // n is the size of the array